Debt is a slippery slope. It sucks.

 After you pay off the smallest balance, take the money you were using on that balance and roll it over to the next debt balance.
 Repeat this method until you have paid off all of your debt accounts.

 The debt-snowball method is one of the best things you can do in order to pay off your debt fast.
 You can also use a debt payoff planner or debt payoff calculator to help you prioritize your debt effectively using the debt snowball method.

 2. Don’t Settle for Being in Debt

-Most successful people in life aren’t lazy, they work hard for what they have and you need to as well.
+Most successful people in life aren’t lazy because they work hard for what they have and you need to as well.
+Never settle.

-Never settle, and continue to live below your means and learn how to grow and better your situation for you and your family.
+Continue to live below your means and learn how to grow and better your situation for yourself and your family.
 You don’t need to close your credit accounts, but cutting or hiding your card will help you avoid the temptation of overspending.